xyq1113723547/cs488-project/README.md

 ## Source Code explanation
 1. Since OpenCL do not allow recursion, I need to transform my recursive ray-tracer to a iterative one.
 Luckily, by adding accumulator for color, and change ray direction after each iteration, it is sufficient for this transformation.
+2. There is a new way for dealing with pixels being black where the ray trapped inside the sphere.
+I add a exclude id as new parameter to intersector, which is the hitted object's id, when calculating the shadow ray intersection, then the ray can be reflected out as normal.
-2. The OpenCL source code is adapted from Ray Tracey's blog [here](https://github.com/straaljager/OpenCL-path-tracing-tutorial-3-Part-1).
+3. The OpenCL source code is adapted from Ray Tracey's blog [here](https://github.com/straaljager/OpenCL-path-tracing-tutorial-3-Part-1).
 I change the OpenCL kernel source code by add my ray tracer and ray-sphere intersetion functions, though keep the OpenCL and OpenGL inter-operation header, API invocations, and helper functions as the same as the origin one.
-3. The non-OpenCL version is based on my CS488 A4, all written by me.
+4. The non-OpenCL version is based on my CS488 A4, all written by me.

 ## OpenCL environment preparation
 - On Windows 10